dick7/mydocs/docs/git.md

 echo "-------------------Start-------------------"
 date --date='0 days ago' "+%Y-%m-%d %H:%M:%S"

+echo "Use '$PARAM' instead of passing by param '$1'"
 # PARAM=mydocs
 PARAM=$1
-echo "Use '$PARAM' instead of passing by param '$1'"
+# CD=/www/wwwroot/new-realm.cn/test/
+CD=/www/wwwroot/new-realm.cn/test/
+echo "The ONLY parameter you need to change is the $CD you will to clone into."

 if [ ! -n "$PARAM" ];
 then